UselessPickles/diamondtel-m92-bluetooth/microcontroller/DiamondTelM92Bluetooth.X/README.md

 This digital output pin is used to turn the BM62 Bluetooth module on/off via the BM62 `#reset` pin.

-### RC7 (IO_BT_MFB) - Bluetooth Module Wakeup
+### RC7 (IO_BT_MFB) - Bluetooth Module UART Rx Indicator

-This digital output pin is used to wake up the BM62 Bluetooth module for UART communication via the BM62's `MFB` pin.
+This digital output pin is used to toggle the BM62's `MFB` pin to to indicate that it should be prepared to receive UART commands.

 ### RA0 (IO_PWR) - Handset Power Button